xtendui/xtendui/src/gatsby/markdown/components/scroll/index.md

 - If you have strange behaviours on resize and **ScrollTrigger seems not to refresh**, disable ScrollTrigger resize in `autoRefreshEvents` and refresh instead with [Xt.eventDelay](/components/javascript#xt-eventdelay) (`Xt.eventDelay` also fixes resize on status bar show/hide on mobile devices).

+Just need this code one time in the project.

 ```js
 /* ScrollTrigger fix Xt.mount inside pin items and no refresh on vertical resize */